satyaki-mitra/ContractIntel_AI/docs/BLOGPOST.md

-# AI Contract Risk Analyzer: Democratizing Legal Intelligence Through Artificial Intelligence
+# ContractIntel AI: Democratizing Legal Intelligence Through Artificial Intelligence

 ## The Paradigm Shift in Contractual Comprehension

 In our contemporary landscape, where legal contracts underpin virtually every commercial transaction and professional engagement, the capacity to decipher and negotiate equitable terms has evolved from a specialized skill to an essential competency.
 Yet, the labyrinthine complexity of legal vernacular continues to erect formidable barriers for those outside the legal profession, resulting in executed agreements that frequently conceal latent risks and disadvantageous provisions.
-The **AI Contract Risk Analyzer** heralds a transformative approach to legal document scrutiny, harnessing a sophisticated, integrated artificial intelligence pipeline to deliver instantaneous, comprehensive contract risk evaluation accessible to all.
+The **ContractIntel AI** heralds a transformative approach to legal document scrutiny, harnessing a sophisticated, integrated artificial intelligence pipeline to deliver instantaneous, comprehensive contract risk evaluation accessible to all.

 ---